santoshmn26/Exam-Preparation-For-Hadoop-Spark-developer-CCA175/Sqoop/Readme.md

 Data split into mutually exclusive records based on Boundry query and num-mappers

 **By default 4 mappers are used, i.e 4 threads to import the data from the source**
-> More threads = faster the import process = Causes too much load on the source database
+> More threads = faster the import process = Causes more load on the source database

 ----

 **Note:**

 - \ - line break
-- sqoop-list-databases or sqoop list-databases
 - 3306 default port for access RDBMS can be omitted

 **Note: Number of mappers used = Number of files generated.**